kvarak/dnd/docs/_Classes/bard.md

 The maximum distance between doors and the number of doors you can have created increase with your level.
 The maximum distance between doors increases to 10 miles at 6th level, while the maximum number of doors increases to 6 at 6th level, and 10 at 14th level.

 ### Portal Strike
 Doors are not the only form of teleportation that you can achieve.
-When you reach 6th level, you learn to perform the portal strike.
 As an ***action*** on your turn you can expend one use of your Bardic Inspiration in order to vanish and reappear behind a hostile creature up to 15 feet away, make a melee weapon attack against it with advantage and then teleport an additional 15 feet in any direction as a ***bonus action***.
 On a hit the attack deals extra damage equal to your Bardic Inspiration die.

 ### Planar Door
-From 14th level you can travel between any two Magic Doors regardless of their distance, and even between planes of existence.
+You can travel between any two Magic Doors regardless of their distance, and even between planes of existence.